capstoneconnector/Device-Location-Tracking-and-Sharing/Documentation/Development-Manual.md

 - Keys for the four services (listed above) should be received from the maintainer and added to LoginActivity (Google Sign-In), MapsActivity and PreviousToursActivity (Azure), and google_maps_api.xml (Google Maps)
 ## Future Improvements
 - Will be updated over time
+## 500 Errors
+- In cases where the server is throwing "500 Internal Server Error", check to make sure that the Azure app services's Node.JS version is up to date.
+This problem is usually caused by the server interpreting a character in the query incorrectly, so it may be helpful to rewrite the code that calls the query as well to be safe.
+This problem has occurred twice with no change in the code, so it is good to keep note of it and know where to look.